12glaces/Portfolio-douglas-barlow/readme.rst

 Installation
 ************
 If you want to use this on your own machine, please do the following:
-Get the sql querys from the sql folder, add it to your db
+Get the sql querys from the sql folder, add it to your db&nbsp;
-there are a few thing that you will need to change, if you want this website to work on a local machine or on your hosting service,
+there are a few thing that you will need to change, if you want this website to work on a local machine or on your hosting service,&nbsp;
-please change the config.php file in the php folder according to your needs.
+please change the config.php file in the php folder according to your needs.&nbsp;

 todo -> make a better explanation?